-Virtual LAN Mode: A virtual LAN (VLAN) is a logical grouping of network devices put together as a LAN, regardless of their physical grouping or collision domains.
-Using Plans increases network performance and improves network security.
+Virtual LAN mode: A virtual LAN (VLAN) is a logical grouping of network devices put together as a LAN, regardless of their physical grouping or collision domains.
+Using VLANs increases network performance and improves network security.

-Vlans offer you the ability to group users and devices together into logical workgroups.
-This can simplify network administration when connecting clients to servers that are geographically dispersed across the building, campus, or enterprise network.
+VLANs offer you the ability to group users and devices together into logical workgroups.
+This can simplify network administration when connecting clients to servers that are geographically dispersed across a building, campus, or enterprise network.

-Normally, Vlans are configured at the switch and any computer can be a member of one VLAN per installed network adapter.
-Your Ethernet controller supersedes this by communicating directly with the switch, allowing multiple VLANs on a single network adapter (up to 64 VLANs).
+Normally, VLANs are configured at the switch and any computer can be a member of one VLAN per installed network adapter.
+Your Ethernet controller supersedes this by communicating directly with the switch, enabling multiple VLANs on a single network adapter (up to 64 VLANs).